AA Slogans: 10 Sayings That Support Your Recovery Journey

 These quotes are reminders that mental health struggles don’t define you and recovery is possible.

-Here’s a revised list of 25 inspirational quotes for Men’s Mental Health Awareness Month—featuring only quotes by men.
+Here’s a revised list of 25 inspirational quotes for Men’s Mental Health Awareness Month1—featuring only quotes by men.

 These voices range from artists and athletes to philosophers and advocates, offering encouragement for mental well-being, vulnerability, and resilience.